 They also organise and host events at The National Archives, and in conjunction with other bodies such as the Friends of the Imperial War Museum and London Historians.

-The Friends’ magazine is published three times a year and includes information on events, news, and a range of interesting articles based upon the records held at The National Archives and elsewhere.
+The Friends’ magazine Magna is published twice a year and includes information on events, news, and a range of interesting articles based upon the records held at The National Archives and elsewhere.

 Volunteering at The National Archives